 1. Let’s say there is a scenario to test the interface between modules A and B. We have developed only module-A. Then we can test module-A only if we have real module-B or a dummy module for it.
 In this case, we call module-B as the Test Stub.

-2. Now module-B can’t send or receive data directly from module-A. In such scenario, we’ve to move data from one module to another using some external features called Test Driver.
+2. Now, module-B can’t send or receive data directly from module-A. In such scenario, we’ve to move data from one module to another using some external features called Test Driver.

-Q-10# What are the essential qualities of an experienced QA or Test Lead?
+Q-10.
+What are the essential qualities of an experienced QA or Test Lead?

-Ans# Every QA or Test Lead should have the following qualities.
+Answer.
+Every QA or Test Lead should have the following qualities.

-1. Thorough knowledge of Software testing processes.
+1. Well-versed in Software testing processes.